Impact drivers are fast becoming part of the standard tool kit for people who do DIY home repairs and improvements.

 The average impact drivers torque output is around 110 ft-lbs, while the typical impact wrench punches out around 700 ft-lbs.
 That's a considerable difference in torque and the power out between an impact driver vs impact wrench is defined by their practical application.

 In short, you simply do not need the level of power and torque from an impact driver to drive screws, but for removing a 10-inch prevailing torque nut on the foot mount of a motor, you're going to need that extra juice and larger square drive to get the job done.

-While the right tool to use for this task is an impact wrench due to its high-torque output, if you only own a cordless impact driver and need to remove some lug nuts to replace a tire, you should be able to accomplish this as long as your impact driver isn't some super cheap knock off-brand.
+Although, if you only own a cordless impact driver, and need to remove some lug nuts to replace a tire, you should be able to accomplish this as long as your impact driver isn't some super cheap knock off-brand.

 All you'll need to successfully remove and fasten lug nuts is...

 - 1/2-inch socket to suit the lug nuts you'll be removing

 - Correct your adapter to the 1/2-inch socket

 - Adjust your impact driver to the highest speed setting